morian/aio-ld2410/docs/start/concepts.rst

 Gates, gates everywhere
 ^^^^^^^^^^^^^^^^^^^^^^^

-The area in front of the sensor is divided in 9 ranges called gates in the documentation.
+The area in front of the sensor is divided into 9 ranges called gates in the documentation.

 The following table tells the range covered by each gate depending on the distance resolution setting: